 Picking out a new car is exciting.
 Navigating through auto loan options is not.
 In the Motor City, choosing the right car loan is part of the equation to ensure a great buying experience.
-Our partners at ConsumerAffairs researched the best car loans in Detroit to reduce the stress of buying a new vehicle.
+We researched the best car loans in Detroit to reduce the stress of buying a new vehicle.

 Detroit residents have plenty of auto loan options available.
 They’re available from banks, credit unions, dealerships and online lenders.
 Many people wait to arrange financing until after they choose a car, but getting a car loan before shopping has multiple advantages:

 By getting pre-approved from two to three lenders, you’ll be able to compare offers and choose one that works best for you.

 Comparing auto loans in Detroit

 Lenders in Detroit have different requirements to qualify for loans.
 In addition to credit score requirements, most lenders require long-term employment or consistent, dependable income.
 A hefty down payment or including a co-signer on your loan are options for improving your chance of being approved if you have poor credit.

 Your credit score is the most significant factor in determining your annual percentage rate (APR).
 Detroit residents with excellent credit qualify for APRs between 3 and 5 percent, while those with poor credit receive loans with APRs in the low-to-mid teens.

 Just a few points in the APR can make a significant difference.
 The table below shows the likely APR and monthly payments for a 60-month (five-year), $20,000 car loan based on credit score.